wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 Linearization
 -------------

 Linearization is a tool used to approximate nonlinear functions and state-space systems using linear ones.
 In two-dimensional space, linear functions are straight lines while nonlinear functions curve.
 A common example of a nonlinear function and its corresponding linear approximation is :math:`y=\sin{x}`.
 This function can be approximated by :math:`y=x` near zero.
 This approximation is accurate while near :math:`x=0`, but looses accuracy as we stray further from the linearization point.
 For example, the approximation :math:`\sin{x} \approx x` is accurate to within 0.02 within 0.5 radians of :math:`y = 0`, but quickly loses accuracy past that.
-In the following picture, blue shows :math:`y =\sin{x}`, orange shows :math:`y=x`, and green shows the difference between the two functions.
+In the following picture, we see :math:`y =\sin{x}`, :math:`y=x` and the difference between the approximation and the true value of :math:`\sin{x}` at :math:`x`.

 .. image:: images/linear-sin-x.jpg